RoboticsKnowledgebase/mrsd-software-bootcamp/exercises/docker-ros-chatter.md

 1. Pull the ROS2 Humble Docker image from registry

     ```bash
-    docker image pull ros:humble
+    docker image pull osrf/ros:humble-desktop
     ```

 1. Run a Docker container from downloaded image

     ```bash
-    docker run -it --rm ros:melodic --name ros-humble-container
+    docker run -it --rm --name ros-humble-container osrf/ros:humble-desktop
     ```

-1. Connect a second terminal to the running container by name
+1. Run talker node:

     ```bash
-    docker exec -it ros-humble-container bash
+    ros2 run demo_nodes_cpp listener &
     ```

+    > Note: the `&` at the end of the command is to run the node in the background

-1. Run turtlesim ROS node on terminal 1
+1. Run listener node:

     ```bash
-    ros2 run turtlesim turtlesim_node
+    ros2 run demo_nodes_cpp talker
     ```

-1. Control the turtle on terminal 2

-    ```bash
-    ros2 run turtlesim turtle_teleop_key
-    ```

-You should be able to control the turtle on the GUI connected to terminal 1 by pressing the keys on terminal 2.
+You should now see the messages being exchanged between the two nodes.

 ## References